DevJosephLee/DevJosephLee/README.md

 - 🧰 Tools - Bootstrap 5, npm, PostgreSQL, Babel, Webpack, Git, GitHub, Slack, AWS S3, Socket.io

 ## 💬 About Me
-Hi, my name is Joseph Lee, a passionate software engineer from Orange County, California.
+Hi, my name is Joseph Lee, a passionate web developer from Orange County, California.
 The beauty of software development is that intricate combination of carefully thought out code, with a little sprinkle of creativity, can make any dreams or ideas come to a reality.
 Literally anything is possible!

 I can't wait to see which dreams of mine will come true!